bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 * **Don't go overboard** - It's easy to get excited about advanced techniques and want to throw the kitchen sink at a target.
 If you are emulating a specific adversarial threat, only leverage techniques the real threat actor used or techniques within the skillset of the threat actor.
 If your red team testing will attack the same target long-term, consider starting "easy" and working through the more advanced tradecraft as your assessments go on.
 Evolving the red team's technique alongside the blue team's will consistenly push the organization forward, whereas hitting the blue team with everything at once may overwhelm the blue team and slow the learning process.

 * **Monitor logs** - All logs should be monitored throughout the engagement: SMTP logs, Apache logs, tcpdump on socat redirectors, iptables logs (specific to traffic forwarding or targeted filtering), weblogs, Cobalt Strike/Empire/MSF logs.
-Forward logs to a central location, such as with rsyslog, for easier monitoring.
-Operator terminal data retention may come in handy for going over an historical command usaeage during an operation. @Killswitch_GUI created an easy-to-use program named lTerm that will log all bash terminal commands to a central location.
+Forward logs to a central location, such as with [rsyslog](https://bluescreenofjeff.com/2017-08-08-attack-infrastructure-log-aggregation-and-monitoring/), for easier monitoring.
+Operator terminal data retention may come in handy for going over an historical command useage during an operation. @Killswitch_GUI created an easy-to-use program named lTerm that will log all bash terminal commands to a central location.
 [Log all terminal output with lTerm](https://github.com/killswitch-GUI/lterm)

 * **Implement high-value event alerting** - Configure the attack infrastructure to generate alerts for high-value events, such as new C2 sessions or credential capture hits.
 One popular way of implementing alerting is via a chat platform's API, such as Slack.
 Check out the following posts about Slack alerting: [Slack Shell Bot - Russel Van Tuyl (@Ne0nd0g)](https://www.swordshield.com/2016/11/slackshellbot/), [Slack Notifications for Cobalt Strike - Andrew Chiles (@AndrewChiles)](http://threatexpress.com/2016/12/slack-notifications-for-cobalt-strike/), [Slack Bots for Trolls and Work - Jeff Dimmock (@bluscreenfojeff)](http://bluescreenofjeff.com/2017-04-11-slack-bots-for-trolls-and-work/)